velizarn/ruble-snippets/clear-console/README.md

 ### Description

-This is a function to clear the Aptana Scripting Console view
+This is a function to clear the Aptana/Titanium Scripting Console view

 ### How to use